U.S. sues to block United Airlines from Newark expansion

 United said it will “vigorously defend our ability to operate effectively, efficiently and competitively at Newark.”

 The Justice Department has been active in aviation, recently seeking to curtail the consolidation of power among the top carriers.
-Following a series of mega mergers, American Airlines Group Inc (AAL.O), Delta, United and Southwest Airlines Co (LUV.N) control some 80 percent of domestic air travel.
+Following a series of mega mergers, American Airlines Group Inc, Delta, United and Southwest Airlines Co control some 80 percent of domestic air travel.

 The department sued to stop the most recent deal, the merger of US Airways and American, but settled and allowed the companies to close on the transaction last year.